Klanac/Matrix-Library/README.md

 import { mul, sum, sub, sumNum, subNum, mulNum, trans, det } from "path";

-**Download ZIP!** Paste the code at the beginning of the file in which you intend to use the functions.
+**Download and extract ZIP!** Paste the code at the beginning of the file in which you intend to use the functions.
 Instead of path, write where the main matrix.js file is located.

 ## FUNCTIONS